Championing best business practices and effective corporate governance in PNG.

 STAKEHOLDER APPOINTED GOVERNING BODY MEMBERS

+With regards to stakeholder representation on governing bodies (including governing body representation of empowerment partners as well as shareholder representation, where the organisation has controlling shareholders), an inherent challenge exists as these individuals are appointed by a third party.
 From the organisation’s perspective, there needs to be upfront communication with the relevant third party to ensure that the governing body’s needs are taken into account when the nomination and /or appointment is made.
 There should also be a clear understanding that the appointee will have fiduciary obligation to serve in the best interest of the organisation as a whole and not the appointing stakeholder.
 There also needs to be a mechanism whereby an organisation is able to contest a stakeholder appointed governing body member that is not considered to fall within the desired criteria.
 Examples of such organisations could include municipalities, state-owned entities, retirement funds, medical aid schemes, not-for-profit organisations and other membership driven bodies.
 From the individual’s perspective, there should be a mechanism whereby the nominated individual can decline the appointment.

 REGULATED ORGANISATIONS